One of the biggest Alaska planning questions is simple: should you take an Alaska cruise, plan a land tour, or combine both with a cruise tour?

 What You See on an Alaska Cruise

 Alaska cruises are strongest for coastal scenery, glacier viewing, marine wildlife, and port-based excursions.
-You may see whales, sea otters, seals, bald eagles, glaciers, fjords, waterfalls, mountain views, and historic towns.
+Depending on the route, travelers may see whales, sea otters, seals, bald eagles, glaciers, fjords, waterfalls, mountain views, and historic towns.

 Common Alaska Cruise Highlights